IgroMir: 2010

-In 2010, the fifth IgroMir was held 3–6 November at VDNKh, and was partnered with Gamer.ru social network and Mail.ru.
+In 2010, the fifth IgroMir was held from 3 to 6 November at VDNKh, and was partnered with Gamer.ru social network and Mail.ru.
 The exhibition was attended by more than 110 companies, and occupied more than 13,000 m2 of exhibition space.
 The business day was attended by more than 3,500 professionals and more than 900 members of the press.
 According to estimates of the organizers and police, over 90,000 people attended.